 happens in face-to-face interactions.
 The following principles are the key to this quantitative approach:

 - Clear purpose, objective, and outcomes of the learning experience

 - The student/learner is actively engaged without long gaps.

 - A variety of media and means to correspond should be available to the learner.

-- Must include problem-based and also knowledge-based material which should invoke
+- Must include problem-based and knowledge-based material that should invoke

-the logical thought process, analysis, and synthesis on one side while comprehension and
+- the logical thought process, analysis, and synthesis on one side during comprehension and

 - Learning is always sensitive to context and social support interaction.

 Advantages of Distance Education

 Distance education allows the learner to set their own pace and place of study.
 Those engaged in livelihood may also take distance education programs and can study in void slots.
 It offers a full-time accredited degree at a very less cost.